mlevans0/altmetric-details-page-api-docs/source/shared/counts-and-citations/counts-and-citations.rst

      - Date when Altmetric first captured attention.
 In UNIX.
    * - ``scopus_subjects``
      - string[]
-     - Initially imported from Scopus in 2011 (Depricated).
+     - Initially imported from Scopus in 2011 (Deprecated).
    * - ``subjects``
      - string[]
      - Subjects for journal.
 Originally enriched from National Academy of Medicine (Deprecated).